The

 catastrophe looms that will dwarf the financial meltdown

-impending catastrophe is not just for our children, or
+just for our children, or

 our grandchildren,